 As further evidence of California’s commitment to protecting nursing home residents, the state enacted the Elder Abuse and Dependent Adult Civil Protection Act in 1990, which allows nursing home residents who suffer from abuse and their families to recover punitive damages from a facility.
 Punitive damages are a separate category of damages intended to punish a defendant that engages in particularly egregious, intentional, or reckless conduct.
 The statute defines abuse broadly to include physical harm, financial abuse, emotional abuse, and mental abuse.
 According to this standard, failing to provide appropriate medical care or engaging in more overt acts of harm like isolation and intimidation are unlawful.Hire a Nursing Home Negligence Lawyer in San Francisco or Surrounding Communities

 At Biggs Law Office A.P.C. there is nothing in which we take more pride than fighting for people who have been mistreated or oppressed.
 Personal injury and wrongful death lawyer Michael S. Biggs understands what you are going through and is not afraid to stand up to large bureaucrats, businesses and insurers on behalf of ordinary people.
-We have offices located in San Francisco and San Rafael, and we can represent nursing home negligence victims and their families San Francisco, Contra Costa, Alameda, Marin, Sonoma Napa and Solano Counties.
+Our Office is located in Walnut Creek, and we can represent nursing home negligence victims and their families San Francisco, Contra Costa, Alameda, Sonoma Napa and Solano Counties.

-To schedule a no cost consultation with a San Francisco Bay Area nursing home negligence attorney, call us now at 415-789-5823 or contact us online to get started.
+To schedule a consultation with a San Francisco Bay Area nursing home negligence attorney, call us now at 925.933.1300 or contact us online to get started.